 The community tree planting events in spring and fall are a highlight of the program.
 “Meeting and connecting with people from different communities was always a great time,” 2019 Forestry Trainee Glenn explains.
 “Everybody just has the same vision and goal in mind to help the Earth and Chicago’s green landscape.”
 Past trainees are currently pursuing or have obtained jobs in urban forestry or conservation.

 “This program was life-changing”, Shayne expressed, “I didn’t even know I wanted to do this and now I see this as my future career.”

 Trainees meet with and learn from industry professionals in commercial arboriculture, municipal forestry, and those in advocacy and research roles to help establish long-term connections in the field.
 By learning and engaging with experts, trainees leave the program with a well-rounded experience and confidence to pursue positions in the tree care industry.

 “The coolest part of the program, was getting to work with an awesome team, meeting so many people, and getting exposed to a lot of really cool opportunities.
 All of the skills I’ve learned throughout this time has allowed me now to focus on where I’m going to go and what I want to do after the program.”– Shayne, 2019 Forestry Trainee

-Openlands hopes to continue inspiring future arborists and advocates for Chicagoland’s urban forest through the Forestry Training Program.
+Openlands hopes to continue inspiring future arborists and advocates for Chicagoland’s urban forest through the Arborist Registered Apprenticeship program, which grew out of the Forestry training program in 2021.
 Whether you’re a current practitioner seeking change or a novice who just likes being outside, this program could be the right fit for you!
-Follow Openlands on Facebook, Twitter and, Instagram to see what the 2020 Forestry Trainees are up to!
-If you have any questions or inquiries about the program, email email@example.com.
+Visit the Arborist Registered Apprenticeship page on out website to learn more about the program and when the application window opens!
+If you have any questions or inquiries about the Arborist Registered Apprenticeship program, email email@example.com.